What you need to know about clogged milk ducts

 How to treat clogged milk ducts

 - Don’t stop breastfeeding.
-Continue to nurse frequently to keep your milk flowing.
+Continue to breastfeed frequently to keep your milk flowing.
 Favor the affected side as much as possible.
 Babies tend to suck stronger and more vigorously on the first side offered.

 - Check your baby’s latch.
 If your baby isn’t latching correctly, they won’t be able to efficiently remove milk from the breast which can lead to plugs.
 Talk to your IBCLC if you have questions or concerns about your baby’s latch.

-- Experiment with different nursing positions and techniques.
+- Experiment with different breastfeeding positions and techniques.
 You can try positioning your baby’s nose or chin toward the plugged duct, which may help clear the clog.
 Some parents find dangle nursing or pumping helpful.
 To use this technique, position yourself on your hands and knees over your baby while feeding or while pumping with pump flanges pointed downward.

 - Gently massage.
 When feeding or pumping, integrate a gentle breast massage, focusing on the affected breast.
 Using warm water before or during the massage on the affected breast could also help.